CopyCat73/node-red-contrib-youless/README.md

+# node-red-contrib-youless
-# Node for the Youless LS120 device
+## Node for the Youless LS120 device

 Enter your device ip and optional password in the node settings.
 Attach a trigger to the input to receive Youless data.
 The following values are reported.
 Each value type has its own output port (hover to see name), which sends a payload to the specified topic.